MicrosoftDocs/power-platform/power-virtual-agents/analytics-sessions-transcripts.md

 # Work with conversation transcripts

-When you export conversation transcripts from Microsoft Dataverse, you will be presented with many fields.
+When you export Power Virtual Agents chatbot conversation transcripts from Microsoft Dataverse, you will be presented with many fields.

-Each of these fields includes information relevant to the bot conversation.
-This topic lists the most important fields found in conversation transcripts, and also provides guidance on bringing analytics information into Power BI with dataflows.
+Each of these fields includes information relevant to the chatbot conversation.

+This topic lists the most important fields found in Power Virtual Agents conversation transcripts, and also provides guidance on bringing analytics information into Power BI with dataflows.

 ## Conversation transcripts fields